HwenZhang/basal-crevasses/README.md

 # Basal hydrofractures near sticky patches

 This repository contains the code for the manuscript "Basal hydrofracture near sticky patches", which is planned to be submitted to [Journal of Galciology](https://www.cambridge.org/core/journals/journal-of-glaciology).
-The work aims to study the hydrofracture propagation near the sticky patches that are regions with higher basal shear stress under glaciers or ice sheets.
+The work aims to study the mode-I and mixed-mode hydrofracture propagation near the sticky patches that are regions with higher basal shear stress under glaciers or ice sheets.

 ## Description